 Expansion of capacity in petroleum and petroleum products pipeline.

-(1)
+(1) []

-In case it is proposed to expand the capacity of the petroleum and petroleum products pipeline by more than ten per cent. of that authorized by the Board, the entity shall submit a proposal for consideration of the Board and the Board may allow for expansion of the capacity in the petroleum and petroleum products pipeline provided that the entity agrees to a reduction in the unit petroleum and petroleum products pipeline tariff by sharing fifty per cent. of the proposed incremental tariff revenue calculated based on the applicable unit petroleum and petroleum products pipeline tariff before expansion and the incremental volumes sought to be transported.
+[“(2) In case it is proposed to expand the capacity of the petroleum and petroleum products pipeline, the entity shall submit a proposal for consideration of the Board and the Board may allow for expansion of the capacity in the petroleum and petroleum products pipeline”.]

-Explanation: The above provision of sharing fifty per cent. of the proposed incremental tariff revenue shall be applicable for the bidding period of ten years.

-Provided that the Board shall review the tariff after ten years and fix for a block of five years thereafter on prospective basis.
-Any expansion beyond the period of bidding shall be submitted to the Board for authorization in line with the provisions of relevant regulations.
+[(3) The provisions regarding expansion of capacity in petroleum and petroleum products pipeline under sub-regulation (2) shall be applicable to all petroleum and petroleum products pipeline either authorized by the Board under regulation 4, 18, 19 or accepted under regulation 17 as authorized by the Central Government:

+Provided that the Board may alternatively invite bids in place of such proposed expansion, if it is opined by the Board that invitation of bids shall serve one or more of the following objectives, namely:-

+(i) promoting competition among entities;

+(ii) avoiding infructuous investment;

+(iii) maintaining or increasing supplies or for securing equitable distribution or ensure adequate availability of petroleum and petroleum products throughout the country;

+(iv) protection of customers’ interest in terms of availability of petroleum and petroleum products at reasonable petroleum and petroleum products pipeline tariff;

+(v) incentivizing rapid development of petroleum and petroleum products pipeline infrastructure.”;]

 Post-authorization monitoring of activities (pre-commissioning).